blablacar/blablatech/_posts/2014-11-28-the-10-commandments-of-blablatech.md

  * Use your common sense and pass a critical eye over your code quality, architecture, design and ergonomics before delivering

 ### 5. Thou shalt put yourself in the place of the user
- * Rejoice when a user writes to report a problem ("The member is the boss")
+ * Be thankful for every bug report from users ("The member is the boss")
  * Keep in mind that for every user who complains, 100 have had the same problem and not told us anything.
 A user who complains is, from his point of view, always right.
- * Put yourself in the user's shoes by ridesharing ("Think it, build it, use it")
+ * Put yourself in the user's shoes by ride sharing ("Think it, build it, use it")
  * Do not roll out something in production that goes against your common sense

 ### 6. Thou shalt respect our working methodology